openstack/training-guides/doc/upstream-training/source/slides/howitsmade-governance.rst

 Exercise 2
 ===========

-- Find the latest election results for the TC and UC.
+- Find the current members of the TC and UC
 - Which members of these groups will be up for reelection during the next round?